Never Do This To Your Trees! The Huge Tree Care Mistake Everybody is Making!

 Often, homeowners are concerned about a tree that’s become so large it blocks sunlight, obscures a view, or is getting too close to electrical power lines.
 They don’t necessarily want to remove the tree, they just want it cut down to a less intrusive size.
 “Tree topping” seems like a good solution, but it’s one of the worst things you can do to a tree.
+The certified arborists of Russ’s Tree Service are here to warn Wisconsin property owners against this practice by offering professional pruning instead.

 Tree topping (aka “hatracking,” “height reduction,” “canopy reduction,” “heading back,” “rounding over” and “stubbing back”) involves removing the entire top of a tree.
 The result is a cut-down, barren eyesore of a tree with stubs where there once were leafy branches.
 It’s so bad that most cities now ban tree stubbing within city limits.

 You typically see ads for tree topping from landscape maintenance companies.
 No certified arborist we’re aware of would ever condone, let alone perform, tree topping.
 Only unscrupulous “landscapers” out to make a buck off of unsuspecting homeowners offer “tree topping services.”
 If you come across one, do not hire them.
+Instead, go with a tree service who only offers tree trimming and pruning.

 Why tree topping is bad for trees: